cldf/cldf/README.md

 }
 ```

-For the single CSV file of a metadata-free CLDF dataset
+For a single CSV file to be a CLDF-compliant dataset without metadata
 - the first line must contain the comma-separated list of column names,
 - and no comment lines are allowed.